mishamyrt/vpn-dns/README.md

 Commands are available to control the application:

-* `start` — Starts the application in the background.
+* `start` — starts the application in the background.
-* `stop` — Stops the background application.
+* `stop` — stops the background application.
-* `run` — Runs the application in the current process without daemonization.
+* `run` — runs the application in the current process without daemonization.
-* `autostart` — Controls the automatic start-up of the application.
+* `autostart` — controls the automatic start-up of the application.

 ### Basic